-The committee includes the Department Chairperson, Clinical Experiences Coordinator, and the student's Faculty Advisor.
+The committee includes the Department Chairperson, Director of Clinical Training, and the student's program Advisor.
 The committee is called upon to review and make recommendations with respect to specific student cases involving academic, personal, and/or professional problems.

 Student Counseling and Career Services